 The first Evangelical congregations in what became, in February 2008, the Republic of Kosova were Methodist.
 This article explores their origin in the late nineteenth century down to the beginning of the present-day movement about a century later.

-Wesleyan Methodism in Villages near Basingstoke
+Wesleyan Methodism in Basingstoke and nearby Villages

 “Yonder Country is ours!”: what really happened at Botley Copse?

 The prolonged and repeated prayer which John Ride and Thomas Russell held on the Russley Downs in February 1830, and concluded in the snow in Botley Copse, prior to the start of the Berkshire mission, are an integral part in the folk memory of Primitive Methodism.
 The story sometimes became compacted or a little confused over time.
 What really happened on that seminal day?